Everything about Hedera Hashgraph

-- Secure: An asynchronous Byzantine Fault Tolerant System, neither a member can stop the community from reaching a consensus, nor it can be changed after it has been reached.
+With an asynchronous Byzantine Fault Tolerant System, neither a member can stop the community from reaching a consensus nor change after it has been reached.

 - Gossip about Gossip